core-wg/corrclar/draft-bormann-core-corr-clar.md

 Even in case the Token value in a CoAP response is manipulated to induce a Request-Response matching at the client, there is no risk for the client to successfully decrypt the response instead of failing as expected.
 This is because, per {{Section 12.3 of -oscore}}, the OSCORE Master Secret of each OSCORE Security Context is required not only to be secret, but also to have a good amount of randomness.

 Building on that, an HKDF is used to derive the actual encryption keys from the Master Secret and, optionally, from an additional Master Salt.
 Furthermore, for each OSCORE Security Context, the quartet (Master Secret, Master Salt, ID Context, Sender ID) must be unique.
-As per {{Section 3.3 of -oscore}}, this is a hard requirement and guarantees unique (key, nonce) pairs for the used AEAD algorithm.
+As per {{Section 3.3 of -oscore}}, this is a hard requirement and guarantees unique (key, nonce) pairs for the AEAD algorithm used.

 In Group OSCORE, the Security Context extends that of OSCORE, and the same as above holds  (see {{Sections 2, 2.2, and 13.11 of -group-oscore}}).